 Montana-born, I’m the granddaughter of wild cowboys and Norwegian homesteaders, pioneers leaning into the land with their hopes and dreams.
 Imbued with a philosophy of hard work and grit against this backdrop of want and need, my siblings, relatives and I have become doctors, ambassadors, professors, Hollywood Oscar winners, theologians, and award-winning journalists.
 Although I’ve now lived in the urban outback of Seattle for more than 30 years – plus several years recently in Montana – memories are still fresh of growing up listening to the backdrop of voices: my Montanan family and relatives telling stories – some very tall, most sadly true: struggles. scandals. secrets. surprises.

 “Storytelling” is a vogue phrase these days, but it’s a constant in my life as I travel, live, and work in places where storytelling is woven into the tapestry of cultures like Russia, Turkey, and Uzbekistan.
-It’s no surprise to me I became a journalist – specifically in TV news and ever-evolving digital media – since I’m drawn to hearing stories from the heart: in search of truths (news), illumination (problems), and action (hope).
+It’s no surprise to me I became a journalist – specifically in TV news and ever-evolving digital media – since I’m drawn to hearing stories from the heart: in search of truth (news), illumination (problems), and action (hope).

 In high school, I led my school’s edgy newspaper as editor-in-chief, winning an Associated Press award for my controversial editorial.
 As a teen reporter at my town’s radio station, I discovered the power of live interviews and fair questioning.
 As an AFS high school exchange student to a small Muslim town in Turkey, I listened to stories for hours on end, drinking wickedly strong Turkish tea as I soaked it all in.
 In my senior year I won a national writing award that caught the eye of several hundred colleges and universities.
 In the end, I chose Ripon College in Wisconsin – one of the best decisions I’ve ever made.